--What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action a copy of this advice can be found in the staff room
+-What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action.
+Staff can find a copy in school in the main entrance hall on the Safeguarding notice board and in staff room with the other school policies.